The end of the year is always a busy one for family gatherings, holiday shopping, travelling, and more.

-With all of the merriment in the air this holiday season, don’t forget to also consider review your finances and plan for the year ahead.
+With all the merriment in the air this holiday season, don’t forget to also review your finances and plan for the year ahead.

-Here’s a 7-step financial checklist you can follow to put your financial house in order before the New Year.
+Below are 7 financial checklists you can use to put your financial house in order before the New Year.

 1. Conduct a General Financial Audit

 Take a quick look at your finances for the year.
 Were you able to meet your goals?
 Did your monthly budget work out?
 How about your debt repayment plans?